PumaMesh vs. Legacy MFT

 Modern workload fit

-Limited support for modern movement patterns.
-AI flows, software artifacts, partner exchange, and governed cross-boundary transfers usually require separate tooling and policy surfaces.
+AI flows, software artifacts, partner exchange, and governed cross-boundary transfers usually require separate tooling.

 Tool sprawl

-MFT + KMS + DSPM + acceleration + eDiscovery — five vendors, five audit chains, five integration seams.
+MFT + encryption + posture + acceleration + eDiscovery can mean five vendors and five audit chains.

 Throughput